Globally Optimal Hierarchical Reinforcement Learning for Linearly-Solvable Markov Decision Processes: Background

 We can express the Bellman equation in matrix form by defining an $S\times S$ diagonal reward matrix $R=\diag(e^{\cR(\cdot)/\lambda})$ and an $S\times S^+$ stochastic transition matrix $P$ whose entries $(s,s')$ equal $\cP(s'|s)$.
 We also define a vector $\bf z$ that stores the values $z(s)$ for each non-terminal state $s\in\cS$, and a vector $\bf z^+$ extended to all states in $\cS^+$.
 We can now write the Bellman equations in matrix form:

 Given $z$, the optimal policy $\pi$ is given by the following expression for each pair of states $(s,s')$:

-If the dynamics $\cP$ and $\cR$ are known, we can simply use the power iteration method on the linear system in~\eqref{eq:matrixz} to obtain the values of $z$.
-Alternatively, \cite{conf/colt/Neu17} proposed an algorithm that achieves $O(\log^2 T)$ regret in this setting.
-If the dynamics are not known, we can instead use an online algorithm called Z-learning to compute an estimate $\hat{z}$ of the values \citep{TodorovNIPS2007}.
-After observing each transition $(s_t,r_t,s_{t+1})$, the update rule of Z-learning is given by
+The solution for $z$ corresponds to the largest eigenvector of $RP$.
+If the dynamics $\cP$ and $\cR$ are known, we can iterate~\eqref{eq:matrixz}~\citep{TodorovNIPS2007}.
+Alternatively, we can incrementally learn an estimate $\hat{z}$ using stochastic updates based on state transitions sampled from the uncontrolled dynamics $(s_t,r_t,s_{t+1})$

 where $\alpha_t$ is a learning rate.
-The above update rule assumes that we sample next states using the uncontrolled transition function $\cP$, which is typically no better than a random walk.
-A better choice is to sample next states using the estimated policy $\hat{\pi}$ derived from the estimated values $\hat{z}$ and \eqref{eq:pi}.
-In this case, \citet{TodorovPNAS2009} suggested a corrected update rule based on importance sampling:
+The above update rule is called Z-learning~\citep{TodorovNIPS2007} and suffers from slow convergence in very large state spaces and when the optimal policy differs substantially from the uncontrolled dynamics $\cP$.
+A better choice is importance sampling, which uses samples from the estimated policy $\hat{\pi}$ derived from the estimated values $\hat{z}$ and \eqref{eq:pi} and updates $\hat{z}$ according to the following update

-Note that the expression for the policy $\hat{\pi}$ in \eqref{eq:pi} and the corrected update rule in \eqref{eqn:zlearning-imp} require local knowledge of $\cP(\cdot|s_t)$, i.e.~the set of possible next states and their associated uncontrolled probabilities.
-Though this seems like a strong assumption, in practice $\cP$ usually has a simple form, e.g.~uniform. \citet{conf/icaps/Jonsson16} showed that the corrected update rule in \eqref{eqn:zlearning-imp} can also be used to perform off-policy updates in case transitions are sampled using a policy different from $\hat{\pi}$.
+However, this requires local knowledge of $\cP(\cdot|s_t)$ to correct for the different sampling distribution.
+Though this seems like a strong assumption, in practice $\cP$ usually has a simple form, e.g.~a random walk.
+Further, as shown in \citet{conf/icaps/Jonsson16}, the corrected update rule in \eqref{eqn:zlearning-imp} can also be used to perform off-policy updates in case transitions are sampled using a policy different from $\hat{\pi}$,